AlextheYounga/us-federal-code/usc/title-16-conservation/chapter-4-protection-of-timber-and-depredations/sec-620c.md

 #### (f) Western red cedar ####

-Nothing in this section shall be construed to supersede section 2406(i) of title 50, Appendix.
+Nothing in this section shall be construed to supersede section 4606(i) of title 50.

 #### (g) Presidential authority ####